pqtato-guides/pqtato-guides.github.io/docs/sideloading.md

 # Guide to Sideloading on the Oculus Quest
 !!! info
-    This page is work in progress.
+    This guide is work in progress.
 ## Setting it all up
 First things first, you will need a compatible USB cable.
 You can find the one I recommend towards the bottom of this page.
 You will also need a computer.
 Before we begin I would like to say this guide has been made for _Windows only_, but it could be adapted for other operating systems as well. <br/><br/>You will need to enable developer mode to be able to use an application called SideQuest.
 Don't worry, this won't do anything to your headset except for allowing you to install sideloaded